gailedit/Kitty-Kitty-Meow-Meow/README.md

 === User Stories ===

 User is greeted with a modal stating "Your new kitten is so happy to meet you!
 What are you going to name it?" with a textbox to enter cat's name.
-Modal disappears and the user appears at a screen with a kitten in the middle, status indicators of hungry, sleepy, and bored set to zero, the cat's name and age, and three action buttons to feed, turn off lights, and play.
+Once name is entered, modal disappears and the game begins on a screen with a kitten in the middle, status indicators of hungry, sleepy, and bored set to zero, the cat's name and age, and three action buttons to feed, turn off lights, and play.
 Cat's age increases by one year each minute.
 Hunger status increases by one point every 5 seconds Sleepiness status increases by one point every 12 seconds